agustinrodriguez7/linux-setup/README.md

 # Linux Setup
 This is a script that will help you to install all the tools you need.
+It was designed and developed for MINT distros, being tested only in v20 - ulyana - XFCE.

 ## How to run?
 `sh install.sh <tool1> <tool2>`\